Uruguay entry requirements for Finland passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid only for the time you're in Uruguay.
-Airlines sometimes enforce 6 months validity — check with your carrier before flying.
+Your passport just needs to cover your stay in Uruguay — there is no 6-month validity rule.
+Airlines sometimes enforce 6 months anyway, so check with your carrier before departure.

 Required